CDSoft/panda/doc/panda.md

 ===========

 [Panda] is an Open source software.
-Anybody can contribute on [GitHub] to:
+Anybody can contribute on [Codeberg] to:

 - suggest or add new features
 - report or fix bugs